-Banks and credit unions have various challenges when it comes to document management.
-Offsite file storage can help alleviate those challenges, especially when it comes to security, improving workflow, and maintaining regulatory compliance.
+Banks and credit unions have various challenges concerning bank document management.
+Offsite banking document storage can help alleviate those challenges, especially when it comes to security, improving workflow, and maintaining regulatory compliance.

 Banks, credit unions, and other financial institutions handle many documents each day, many of which deal with sensitive financial information.
 Keeping this data secure is of tantamount importance, especially since a breach in security could result in massive losses in the form of lawsuits and lost reputation.

-Unfortunately, keeping physical files well protected on site can get expensive, and often, it’s less than perfect.
+Maintaining physical document storage for banks on-site can become costly, and often, its efficacy is questionable.
 This means that even if sensitive files are not breached, the bank is still putting a fortune into making sure their data is secure.

-Another challenge of document management for banks and credit unions is the need to store and access information quickly.
+A consistent challenge in bank document management is efficient storage and rapid information retrieval.
 The flow of paperwork including applications, financial forms, and statements can be overwhelming, and making sure it’s all accounted for and properly filed can be an astronomical undertaking each and every day.